 Section 90 Row A Seat 6.

-I still remember the day like it was yesterday when a friend asked me if I would be interested in sharing some Leaf season tickets.
+I can still remember the day like it was yesterday when a friend asked me if I would be interested in sharing some Leaf season tickets.

-Jim had joined my Bulls Doublerink rec team after I decided to recruit a couple of new players.
+Jim had joined my Bulls Doublerink rec team after we decided to recruit a couple of new players.
 My friend Paul who was already on the team had brought Jim out insisting that he could help our team.
-Jim was not a very good hockey player, but over time he grew on me like mold on a damp basement wall and became a good friend.
+Jim was not a very good hockey player, but over time he grew on me like mould on a damp basement wall and he became a good friend.
 Back then Jim was dating a girl named Donna who for whatever reason she always reminded me of Canadian Juno and Grammy award singer K.D.
 Lang.

 I oughta know because I was on the list.